 Vanilla extract: Liquid format is one of my favorite ingredients in my pantry.
 Do splurge, as the flavors will vary between brands.
 Do not substitute with vanilla paste.

-Greek yogurt: The concentration of this yogurt and its thickness will keep your baked goodies moist.
+Greek yogurt: TThe concentration of this yogurt and its thickness will keep your baked goodies moist.
 The acidity will also activate the baking soda, making the cakes fluffy and light.
-If you don’t have it on hand, though, you can substitute sour cream instead.
+If you don’t have it on hand, though, you can substitute sour cream instead.hough, you can substitute sour cream instead.

 Baking powder and Baking soda: These two rising agents help your cakes to rise and contribute to their soft, moist texture.